satviksinha/Multithreaded_Socket/Readme.md

 - `input.txt`: the file containing the name of the file to be transferred and the IP address, port number of proxies, and server
 - `client_file.txt`: the output file saved at the client side

+## Assumptions

+* The file size is assumed to be less than 1024 bytes.
+If not we can always change the upper cap in the send and rcv methods.
+* Server was tested on localhost, hence the IP address is set as localhost.
+The IP address can be changed where the socket is getting bound.

 ## How to run the code?